 Randomly finds one missing combination.
 This combination puts into each row of the matrix.
 The row with the best coverage is the solution

 Parameters matrix - matrix to be changed

-Returns solution, index of solution inside matrix and parameters which has been changed final matrix init()
+Returns solution, index of solution inside matrix and parameters which has been changed

 '''

 create_random_row_with_constraints()

 '''